doc22940/design-system-sketch-file/CONTRIBUTING.md

 The change log within the Sketch file is no longer updated.
 Changes are now tracked on Github under the releases section.

 The following conventions should be followed when adding a new component to the Sketch file:
-- To maintain a consistent layout for the file, keep components 150 pixels apart from each other.
+- Maintain spacing of 150 pixels between components.
 - When adding a new component, adhere to the current alphabetical order.
 Add the new component and shift the other components to the right.
 - A component should have at least light and dark versions.
 Ideally, it should also have a responsive version and an alt version of both.
 - When naming a component within the Design System Page, the name should follow this style: Component -- Text input.
 Elements within the component follow this style: Background light alt.